tj-wells/coti-docker-method/README.md

 ## 2. Create a `.env` File

 The `.env` file defines the environment variables used to configure the Coti node.
-You can start from a <a href="https://github.com/tj-wells/coti-node/blob/master/.env.sample" target="_blank">valid `.env` file</a> by running `cp .env.sample .env`.
+You can start from a <a href="https://github.com/tj-wells/coti-node/blob/master/.env.sample" target="_blank">valid `.env` file</a> by running `cp .env.sample .env`, or copy and paste the code snippet below into a text file called `.env`.
 Environment variables should be specified in the format

 ```.env
 ACTION="<mainnet or testnet>"